pauldmccarthy/fsleyes/userdoc/overview.rst

 .. sidebar:: Modifier keys

-             If you skipped the :ref:`quick_start`, you missed out on a description of the symbols used in FSLeyes for keyboard shortcuts - here they are
+             If you skipped the :ref:`Quick start <quick_start>`, you missed out on a description of the symbols used in FSLeyes for keyboard shortcuts - here they are again:
-             again:

              - |shift_key|:   Shift
              - |control_key|: Control